Living Donor Kidney Transplant

 Remote donation is available for direct donation, paired exchange and the standard voucher programs.

-We have performed more than 4,000 transplants, including the first kidney transplant in San Diego.
+UC San Diego Health has performed more than 4,000 transplants, including the first kidney transplant in San Diego.

 Be prepared to take off at least six weeks from work for recovery.
 You cannot walk or lift more than 10 pounds during that time.